-he current findings are based on a small sample in which the age of the children varied considerably (11 to 34 months) parental speech varies as a consequence of children’s developmental age and ability we controlled for child age in all analysis.
-Whilst was not a significant predictor of outcome it is possible that the small sample size may have inflated significant results and findings obtained with a larger sample may lead to different conclusions.
+The current findings are based on a small sample in which the age of the children varied considerably (11 to 34 months).
+However, as parental speech varies as a consequence of children’s developmental age and ability we controlled for child age in all analysis.
+Whilst age was not a significant predictor of outcome it is possible that the small sample size may have inflated significant results and findings obtained with a larger sample may lead to different conclusions and thus the current findings should be treated with caution.

+Finally, it should also be noted that the sample, that participated in the RCT from which the current data is drawn, despite living in a very disadvantaged FS community, all consented to take part in the research and consented to be videotaped playing with their children.
+As a result, the current findings may not be typical or representative of the wider general population as this particular sample of parents were motivated to enhance their children’s development and their own wellbeing.

 Implications

-Future policy, guiding the protection of children’s welfare in the early years stipulates that all parents should be offered the opportunity to attend universal parenting interventions to enhance their childs development and prevent problems before they manifest (HM Government, 2016).
-Previous evidence has suggested that targeting for these services should be based upon longitudinal monitoring of the child’s development and should incorporate information from all aspects of childs learning environment (Department for Education, 2014; HM Government, 2015; Oberklaid et al., 2013). tandardized assessments of a childs development can be unstable over time (Dockrell & Marshall, 2014; Oberklaid et al., 2013) current findings suggest that simple measures of parental language may current screening tools to enable effective early identification of those families who may benefit from specialised services.
+Future policy, guiding the protection of children’s welfare in the early years stipulates that all parents should be offered the opportunity to attend universal parenting interventions to enhance their children’s development (including language) and prevent problems before they manifest (HM Government, 2016).
+Previous evidence has suggested that targeting for these services should be based upon longitudinal monitoring of the child’s development and should incorporate information from all aspects of children’s learning environment (Department for Education, 2014; HM Government, 2015; Oberklaid et al., 2013).
+Standardized assessments of a child’s development can be unstable over time (Dockrell & Marshall, 2014; Oberklaid et al., 2013) and current findings suggest that simple measures of parental language may complement or be an alternative to current developmental screening tools such as the ASQ (Squires & Bricker, 2009) in England or the SGS II (Bellman et al., 1996) in Wales to enable effective early identification of those families who may benefit from specialised services.

-rofessionals and arly ears staff already undertaking routine parenting assessments or observations of the child might be best placed to carry out the proposed assessment as part of current ongoing monitoring of developmental progress.
-For example, the Early Years Framework (Department for Education, 2014) undertaken for all children under the age of five, already includes observations of children’s behaviour during play.
-The proposed simple scheme would require an additional 10 to 15 minutes of video-taped observation of the parent-child dyad, followed by extra time to transcribe and code the interaction, both of which could be completed relatively quickly using commercially available linguistic software (i.e. the CHILDES MacWhinney & Snow, 1984] or the SALTMiller & Chapman, 1983]).
-Currently, routine assessments of children’s development, using the (Squires & Bricker, 2009) and the (Bellman et al., 1996), are conducted by Health Visitors at the 9 and 18-month visit.
-The proposed assessment would be best embedded within these visits his additional information would the timing of the EYF progress review (at age two)oviding additional information regarding the childs learning environment which may benefit from services, such as parenting programmes.
+Professionals and other early years staff who have frequent contact with children under the age of two, and who are also already undertaking routine parenting assessments or observations of the child, might be best placed to carry out the proposed assessment as part of current ongoing monitoring of developmental progress.
+For example, the Early Years Framework in England (Department for Education, 2014) undertaken for all children under the age of five, already includes observations of children’s behaviour during play.
+The proposed simple scheme would require an additional 10 to 15 minutes of video-taped observation of the parent-child dyad, followed by extra time to transcribe and code the interaction, both of which could be completed relatively quickly using commercially available linguistic software (i.e. the Child Language Data Exchange System [CHILDES; MacWhinney & Snow, 1984] or the Systematic Analysis of Language Transcripts [SALT; Miller & Chapman, 1983]).
+Currently, routine assessments of children’s development, using the ASQ (Squires & Bricker, 2009) and the SGS II (Bellman et al., 1996), are conducted by Health Visitors in England at the 9 and 18-month visit.
+The proposed assessment would be best embedded within these visits to supplement the results from these screening tools.
+This additional information would fit with the timing of the EYF progress review (at age two), providing additional information regarding the child’s learning environment which may benefit from specialised, targeted services, such as parenting programmes.

 Future Directions & Conclusions